CDRT/mk_docs/docs/guides/lcu/getting-started/quick-start.md

 $updates | Format-Table -Property Title, ReleaseDate, Category
 ```

 By default, `Get-LnvUpdate` returns only "needed" updates (applicable and not yet installed).
+To ensure the updates are fully available, digitally signed, and applicable, all the files for the update will be downloaded to a scratch directory.
+This will either be in $env:TEMP or a folder you specify using the -ScratchDirectory parameter.
+The process may take a few minutes depending on how many updates are available for the device and the network connection.

 ## 3. Download Updates